On-Page SEO: What It Is and How to Do It

 What Is On-Page SEO?

-On-page SEO (also called on-site SEO) is the process of optimizing webpages and their content for both search engines and users.
-It can help rank pages higher on Google and drive more organic traffic.
+On-page SEO, also known as on-site SEO, is the process of optimizing webpages and their content for search engines and users.
+This process helps pages rank higher on Google and drive more organic traffic.

-Common tasks associated with on-page SEO include optimizing for search intent, title tags, internal links, and URLs.
+Common on-page SEO tasks include optimizing for search intent, refining title tags, adding internal links, and improving URLs.

-Below, we’ll cover different techniques for optimizing your site for on-page concerns.
+Below, we’ll cover various techniques to optimize your site for on-page factors.

 On-Page SEO vs. Off-Page SEO